rust-lang/async-book/src/02_execution/02_future.md

 {{#include ../../examples/02_02_future_trait/src/lib.rs:real_future}}
 ```

-The first change you'll notice is that our `self` type is no longer `&mut self`,
+The first change you'll notice is that our `self` type is no longer `&mut Self`,
 but has changed to `Pin<&mut Self>`.
 We'll talk more about pinning in [a later
 section][pinning], but for now know that it allows us to create futures that
 are immovable.
 Immovable objects can store pointers between their fields,